isc-projects/bind9/doc/arm/reference.rst

    option is ignored.

 ``try-tcp-refresh``
-   Try to refresh the zone using TCP if UDP queries fail.
+   If ``yes``, try to refresh the zone using TCP if UDP queries fail.
 The default is ``yes``.

 ``dnssec-secure-to-insecure``
-   Allow a dynamic zone to transition from secure to insecure (i.e., signed to unsigned) by deleting all of the DNSKEY records.
+   This allows a dynamic zone to transition from secure to insecure (i.e., signed to unsigned) by deleting all of the DNSKEY records.
 The default is ``no``.
-If set to ``yes``, and if the DNSKEY RRset at the zone apex is deleted, all RRSIG and NSEC records will be removed from the zone as well.
+If set to ``yes``, and if the DNSKEY RRset at the zone apex is deleted, all RRSIG and NSEC records are removed from the zone as well.

-   If the zone uses NSEC3, then it is also necessary to delete the NSEC3PARAM RRset from the zone apex; this will cause the removal of all corresponding NSEC3 records.
+   If the zone uses NSEC3, it is also necessary to delete the NSEC3PARAM RRset from the zone apex; this causes the removal of all corresponding NSEC3 records.
 (It is expected that this requirement will be eliminated in a future release.)

-   Note that if a zone has been configured with ``auto-dnssec maintain`` and the private keys remain accessible in the key repository, then the zone will be automatically signed again the next time ``named`` is started.
+   Note that if a zone has been configured with ``auto-dnssec maintain`` and the private keys remain accessible in the key repository, the zone will be automatically signed again the next time ``named`` is started.

 ``synth-from-dnssec``
-   Synthesize answers from cached NSEC, NSEC3 and other RRsets that have been proved to be correct using DNSSEC.
+   This option synthesizes answers from cached NSEC, NSEC3, and other RRsets that have been proved to be correct using DNSSEC.
 The default is ``no``, but it will become ``yes`` again in future releases.

    .. note:: DNSSEC validation must be enabled for this option to be effective.
-      This initial implementation only covers synthesis of answers from NSEC records.
-Synthesis from NSEC3 is planned for the future.
+      This initial implementation only covers synthesis of answers from NSEC records; synthesis from NSEC3 is planned for the future.
 This will also be controlled by ``synth-from-dnssec``.

 Forwarding